zumasys/docs/site/jbase/compilation/single-object-build/README.md

 - On-line CATALOG.
 When a program is compiled with BASIC and catalog'ed with CATALOG, that program becomes available to all running jBASE programs.
 This means you no longer have to stop and re-start a jBASE program to pick up the modified or new routine.
 The only exception is that the running program cannot be currently executing the modified routine, it will wait until a RETURN is made from the routine, but the next CALL will pick up the modified version.
 - Easy to maintain and understand.
 Having a simple correlation of one source creating one object makes life easy.
 A subroutine called DOTHIS would generally be in a source called DOTHIS, it creates an object called DOTHIS.so (or DOTHIS.dll) and this makes it easy to maintain.
 These objects can easily be copied or moved or deleted individually around accounts if required.
 - Embedded Meta Data.
 During the BASIC command, we embed meta-data about the compilation into the object, such as date and time, user name and so on.
 This gives the developer a great choice of information when maintining their code.
 - Embedded source code.
 Part of the meta-data added to the object includes a hash of the source code, called a SHA.
-This allows you to use tools described later to see if your source code matches that that was used to build the object.
-Sometimes developers have multiple copies of source and get confused which copy was used to compiler the current live version!
+This allows you to use tools described later to see if your source code matches that which was used to build the object.
+Sometimes developers have multiple copies of source and get confused which copy was used to compile the current live version!
 An optional extension is to add source code to each object.
 This way you can guarantee 100% that the source code you used to compile the object can be retrieved.
 Never lose source code again.
-The caveat in this is that we do not include any files included in the compilation with the INCLUDE statement.
+The caveat in this is that we do not include any files inserted into the compilation via the INCLUDE statement.
 - Encrypted embedded source code.
-The above-mentioned feature to include source code an be further enhanced by encrypting the source code.
+The above-mentioned feature to include source code can be further enhanced by encrypting the source code.
 This allows a VAR to safely release their source code to a customer and the customer cannot retrieve the source code.
-However, if there is an on-site problem, the developer and log into the customer site and debug the application.
-The jBASE debugger will take the source code from the embedded source code and will ask for the security key that was used to encrypt it.
+However, if there is an on-site problem, the developer can log into the customer site and debug the application.
+The jBASE debugger will retrieve the embedded source code and ask for the security key that was used to encrypt it.
 This way the VAR can do on-site debug of code, be 100% sure the correct version of code is being debugged, and yet the customer has no access to this source code.
 - Safety of the CATALOG command.
 When a CATALOG is performed, and an existing copy of the object exists, we check the build variables haven't changed.
 For example, if you used the (T) option on BASIC for the initial compile but not this one, an error will be flagged.
 Similarly if you have changed the emulation setting between compiles, this will be flagged.
 - Debug and maintenance options.
 Multiple options described later enable you to keep control of your application and find common problems.